Our Beautiful Pohangina Valley

 The Pohangina Valley, named after the river that flows through it, is about 50 Kilometers (30 Miles) long, and has been for a long time a beef and sheep area.
 In later years, deer have become more prominent, with several major farm blocks given over to it.
 Dairying has always been here, although not as prominent now as sheep and beef.
 There are very few areas of land that are cropped until you are south of near Raumai.
 There is now a small area of wine growing.

-The Pohangina Valley Newsletter can be found in .pdf format here (opens new window)
+The Pohangina Valley Newsletter can be found in .pdf format here (page opens new window) Deadline for next issue is 1st June

 Within the valley, you will find the settlement areas of Raumai, Pohangina, Awahou South, Awahou North, Komako, Utuwai, Mount Richards, Umutoi.
 From Utuwai, you progress north to Apiti and The Sixtus Lodge, and on toward Marton Block, Rangiwahia and finally Mangaweka and Taihape.
 This is a great scenic drive through the valley, especially when the autumn colours are at their best, with some very popular areas for picnicing.